 The politics of personal destruction, which Trump has embraced with gusto, are certain to fail.
 Republicans used the strategy relentlessly against Bill Clinton.
 He was accused by right-wing conspiracy mongers of murder, rape, real estate fraud – pretty much everything except complicity in the Kennedy assassination.

 Every time, at every turn, in every instance, Clinton conspiracy buffs have failed with this.
 It is a strategy for losers.
 Clinton won 33 states twice, dominating the GOP in two presidential elections.
 He became the first president since Reconstruction to gain seats in the sixth year of his presidency as voters punished Republicans for pursuing an illegitimate, partisan impeachment.

 Indeed, the only bright spot for the Republicans during the era of Bill Clinton was the 1994 midterms when the GOP won a landslide by setting aside personal attacks and nationalizing the election around hot-button issues such as gun control, gays in the military, and taxes.

-who as House GOP Whip earned the nickname "the Hammer," twisted arms and broke bones to secure votes for the Clinton impeachment.
-In 2010, he was found guilty of money laundering in connection with campaign contributions -- a conviction that was reversed on appeal.
+Rep. Tom DeLay, who as House GOP Whip earned the nickname “the Hammer,” twisted arms and broke bones to secure votes for the Clinton impeachment.
+In 2010, he was found guilty of money laundering in connection with campaign contributions – a conviction that was reversed on appeal.